 4 percent of the state's funding for public education – an effort shared by local, state and federal governments.

-For fiscal year 2013, more than $288 million from Lottery proceeds have been appropriated to Missouri's public education programs by the Missouri Legislature through House Bills 2002, 2003 and 2006 from the 96th General Assembly.
+For fiscal year 2016, more than $302.8 million from Lottery proceeds have been appropriated to Missouriís public education programs by the Missouri Legislature through House Bills 2, 3 and 6 from the 98th General Assembly.
 The following is a list of programs that will receive Lottery proceeds.

-These funds help pay for the Foundation Formula, transportation, early childhood special education services, vocational education and early childhood development.
+These funds help pay for the Foundation Formula and early childhood special education services.

 Special Education Excess Costs